The Finback whale skeleton, shown in its home in the Whale Hall

-The Museum of Zoology is home to a huge variety of recent and fossil animals, including collections made by great naturalists of the past, rare and extinct animals like the skeleton of a Dodo from Mauritius and a superb skin of a Great Auk, and specimens important for scientific research today.
+The Museum of Zoology is home to a huge variety of recent and fossil animals, including collections made by great naturalists of the past.
+Its collections include rare and extinct animals such as dodo skeletal remains from Mauritius, a great auk skin and treasures from Darwin's Beagle voyage.

 The Museum, housed in the University's David Attenborough Building, features some of the geologically oldest fossil mammals, recently extinct Tasmanian thylacines and many other specimens important for scientific research today.

 As well as being on display to the public the Museum’s collections, comprising two million specimens, are studied by University of Cambridge zoology undergraduates, visiting researchers and conservation scientists.
 The David Attenborough Building also houses the Cambridge Conservation Initiative, a hub of organisations dedicated to maintaining global biodiversity and saving important habitats.

 Play your part in the Museum's future

 The support that we receive from a wide range of donations and grants plays a vital role in enabling the University Museum of Zoology to enhance our visitors’ experience and tell the story of the wonders of animal life.